sent to gain the trust of a specific person... horizontally. Usually female, sometimes even a heroic Fake Defector

 - The Assignment: An American naval officer trained to become a doppelganger of terrorist Carlos the Jackal finds that his assignment involves sleeping with Carlos' ex-girlfriend.
 As he's married he's rather disturbed by this, whereupon Donald Sutherland's CIA character quips: "Don't think of it as cheating on your wife; think of it as fucking for your flag."

-- In The Film of the Book Clear and Present Danger, Felix Cortez, head of "Security and Intelligence" for Colombian drug lord Ernesto Escobedo, takes up the Honey Trap role himself in order to get information from Moira Wolfson, who is the personal secretary of the US Federal Bureau of Investigation.
+- In The Film of the Book Clear and Present Danger, Felix Cortez, head of "Security and Intelligence" for Colombian drug lord Ernesto Escobedo, takes up the Honey Trap role himself in order to get information from Moira Wolfson, who is the personal secretary of the Director of the US Federal Bureau of Investigation.

 - Sasha in Ready To Rumble.